- Director: Francis Ford Coppola

 And that’s what this movie does all the way through.
 It has some fairly interesting things to say, but I find myself less interested after it screams those things in our face.
 Early on, we’re shown over and over and over that Michael desperately wants to be like the WASPs who surround them, but they will never really care about him.
 We watch a sleazy Senator (G.D.
 Spradlin) repeatedly mispronounce fairly normal Italian names like “Vito,” or the band mockingly break into “Pop Goes to Weasel” after a visiting New York boss (Michael V. Gazzo) tries to exhort them into a tarantella.
 Later on, Hyman doesn’t just dole out Cuban fiefdoms to his underlings, he does so while handing each of them a piece of his birthday cake.
 “Everyone gets a piece,” he intones, in case we didn’t catch the metaphor.
 The Godfather Part II is, I think, the sort of movie that makes someone actively watching feel smart.
 “A ha!
 I understand that symbolism!”
 It’s hardly something that takes multiple viewings to grasp.

 On the one level, the whole thing is three and a half hours long, and by the end, have we really learned anything new about anything?
 I doubt it.
 If the first film involved Michael’s transformation, this movie is more about his ossification, which is obviously less interesting.
 And it does feel bloated: my wife at one point was shocked and perturbed that the movie was only halfway over, even though it felt like it had been going on “forever.”
 But at the same time, it probably has, for me, more great bits than the first movie, and in the subtle way the different halves of the movie work together, is thematically much more interesting.
 So I think I might say it’s a “better movie” than the first Godfather, as is commonly debated.
-But at the same time, it sort of forgets to have a center, that it has to be a movie before I can do everything else.
-Al Pacino glowers his way, in a barely controlled rage, for three and a half hours, and I’m left wondering what all of this was in aid of.
+But at the same time, it sort of forgets to have a center, that it has to be a movie before it can do everything else.
+Al Pacino glowers his way through the movie, in a barely controlled rage, for three and a half hours, and I’m left wondering what all of this was in aid of.